2.2 Resident Rights

 Key Takeaways

-• Federal OBRA 1987 (the Nursing Home Reform Act, 42 CFR Part 483) guarantees every long-term care resident the rights to dignity, privacy, autonomy, freedom from restraints, information, and grievance — and these apply in every NJ Medicaid/Medicare-certified facility.
+• Federal OBRA 1987 (the Nursing Home Reform Act, codified at 42 CFR Part 483) guarantees every long-term care resident the rights to dignity, privacy, autonomy, freedom from restraints, information, and grievance — enforced in every NJ Medicaid/Medicare-certified facility.

-• A resident has the right to refuse treatment, choose their own physician, manage personal funds, and participate in care planning; the CNA must honor refusals and report them to the nurse rather than force care.
+• Residents have the right to refuse treatment, choose their own physician, manage personal funds, see their own record, and participate in care planning; the CNA honors refusals and reports them to the nurse rather than forcing care.

-• Physical and chemical restraints may be used only when medically necessary, with a physician's order, after less-restrictive measures fail — never for staff convenience or discipline.
+• Physical and chemical restraints may be used only when medically necessary, with a physician's order, after less-restrictive measures fail, and never for staff convenience or discipline; restrained residents need frequent monitoring and release.

-• The CNA promotes independence by letting residents do what they can for themselves (restorative approach), which preserves dignity and is itself a protected right to attain the highest practicable well-being.
+• The CNA promotes independence using a restorative approach (let residents do what they safely can), which preserves dignity and supports the OBRA right to attain the highest practicable physical, mental, and psychosocial well-being.

-• Every NJ resident has the right to voice grievances without retaliation and to contact the New Jersey Long-Term Care Ombudsman (intake 1-877-582-6995) for advocacy and complaint investigation.
+• Every NJ resident may voice grievances without retaliation and contact the New Jersey Long-Term Care Ombudsman (intake 1-877-582-6995); the CNA must help, never block or discourage a complaint.

 The Legal Foundation: OBRA 1987

-The Omnibus Budget Reconciliation Act (OBRA) of 1987, also called the Nursing Home Reform Act and codified in federal regulation at 42 CFR Part 483, created a national bill of rights for residents of Medicare- and Medicaid-certified long-term care facilities.
-New Jersey enforces these federal rights and layers its own state resident-rights protections on top, which the New Jersey Office of the State Long-Term Care Ombudsman publishes for residents and families.
+The Omnibus Budget Reconciliation Act (OBRA) of 1987, also called the Nursing Home Reform Act and codified in federal regulation at 42 CFR Part 483, created a national bill of rights for residents of Medicare- and Medicaid-certified long-term care facilities. "** New Jersey enforces these federal rights and layers its own state resident-rights protections on top, published for residents and families by the New Jersey Office of the State Long-Term Care Ombudsman.

-Resident-rights questions appear in the Client Rights and Role of the Nurse Aide portions of the New Jersey exam, and they show up in scenario form throughout the test.
+Resident-rights questions appear in the Client/Resident Rights and Role of the Nurse Aide portions of the New Jersey exam, and they recur in scenario form throughout the test.
+The CNA does not just know the rights — the CNA protects them in every interaction.

 Core Resident Rights